triton-inference-server/server/docs/customization_guide/tritonfrontend.md

         output_data = results.as_numpy("OUTPUT0")
         # Print results
         print("[INFERENCE RESULTS]")
-        print("Input data:", input_data)
         print("Output data:", output_data)

 server.stop()
 ```
-With this workflow, you can avoid having to stop each service after client requests has terminated.
+With this workflow, you can avoid having to stop each service after client requests have terminated.

 ## Known Issues